tiny-crab/tiny-crab/_posts/2024-12-26-movie-roundup.md

 Just straight humorous (in a bad way) of a thriller… no more notes.

+## Our guilty pleasures

-## Zach's Guilty Pleasure: Alien Romulus
+### Zach - Alien Romulus
 I watched the original Alien movie a day before seeing this one.
 I loved some of the elements from the original that were brought back and explored further - like the aliens' sensitivity to temperature, or its full lifecycle.
 The dread and atmosphere of the first act was so wonderful.
 The darkness and loneliness in space is palpable in those scenes.
 I really enjoyed David Jonsson's performance and the character he played.

 That said, there were some frustrating and cheap thrills, scares, and nostalgia-grabs throughout the movie.
 I don't need any more shitty CGI of dead actors, please.
 The last act was a tedious, predictable slog.

 I'm a sucker for the Alien franchise, so I really enjoyed this despite it not being my proudest recommendation.

-## Courtney's Guilty Pleasure: Small Things Like These
+### Courtney - Small Things Like These

 This was the first time I’ve been to a movie theater by myself.
 I went in pretty blind, I didn’t read the book, nor know what it was going to be about.
 I went for one reason only: Cillian Murphy.
 It was a good wintery watch, and Cillian did not disappoint.
 I had never heard of the Magdalene laundries in Ireland, which is a heartbreaking and horroring story of how “sinning” women were abused and confined in these Catholic institutions.
 Another movie where the last 10% of the movie really made it for me, but the movie overall didn’t wow me.

-## Zach's movie that made him wish he could throw rotten food at the director: Gladiator II
+## The movies that made us angry

+### Zach - Gladiator II
 We watched the original Gladiator a week before this came out.
 There's so many great moments in the original: A lengthy introduction to Maximus, his strengths and his weaknesses, a camraderie between Maximus and his soldiers that is reflected in his leadership in the pits.
-None of this exists in Gladiator 2.
+None of this exists in Gladiator II.

 Hanno's introduction is compressed into brevity, basically into oblivion, and thus builds no sympathy from the audience.
 Hanno's motivations and key target flips dramatically during the midpoint of the movie, and is completely unearned.
 The political edge of this movie is dull from overuse.
 Pedro Pascal and Connie Nielsen are cardboard.

 That said, Joseph Quinn really puts his all into his role.
 I was excited with the stop-motion painted quality of the intro, but that's about the most artistically inspired component of this sequel.
 The first movie may not be a masterpiece, but it’s an excellent film now sullied by an incompetent sequel.

-## Courtney's movie that made her wish she could throw rotten food at the director: It Ends With Us
+### Courtney - It Ends With Us

 This movie made me mad, one because of how it was marketed.
 I had never read the book, so all I picked up for the marking was that it was a perfect ladies night out rom com.
 Which was the mode I went into seeing it: a fun ladies night out.
 And two, because there were no trigger warnings.
 I’m still shook of how that movie has no warning at the beginning or ANYWHERE in its cute little marketing campaign.
 In the same week, I saw Blink Twice and that movie from right at the beginning had not only a trigger warning, but call lines and websites for help.
 And Blink Twice was equally as graphic in abuse as It Ends With Us.
 Sure it had a happy ending.. but the whole thing just made me really anxious and worried for the many underaged girls watching that movie without a parent to debrief the topics in the movie with them afterward.
 Which.. excuse me..
 HOW is that movie only PG-13?!
 No. Just no.

-## Zach's one pick he can't recommend enough: Janet Planet
+## Our individual top picks

+### Zach - Janet Planet

 I watched Janet Planet on a tiny airplane seatback monitor and despite that, this film struck me powerfully.